jjYBdx4IL/ajax-solnotes/README.md

 ## MAYDO

-* travis
 * add node.js server to solr-autostart.cmd?
 * Rakefile/javascript compression
 * support large note repositories by adding an incremental initial sync mechanism?
-* Allow Solr search queries?
-Probably not.
-One can use the Solr administration frontend for that purpose.

 ## DONE